CodeRuner5235/opencore-install-prep-guide/README.md

 video for you folks who need to see to understand how to do it.

+Also,before you atempt this, BACK UP YOUR DATA.

 What will be covered

 1. How to install macOS on a drive with windows